 The benefits of a foreign currency fundraising program goes far beyond just raising From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
 Money is any item that is generally accepted as payment for g...
 More for charity.
 Obviously, that is the big one, but the benefits are many:

 What this all means is that using leftover foreign currency for charity is good: good for the charity, good for the environment, good for businesses, and good for you.
 So, if it so good, why aren’t more people doing it?

 The simple answer is, they just don’t know about it.

 2020 has been a year that we would all just like to forget about, the sooner, the better.
 Among other things, 2020 was the year that travel came to a complete halt.
 A lot of people hold onto their leftover foreign currency in hopes of taking it with them when they return for another vacation or on a business trip.
 2020 put most of that on hold.

 Donating leftover foreign currency works because:

 HUMANIA aims to achieve this by:

 Organisations, big and small can set up their own fundraising efforts to support those who have been impacted by the Covid-19 pandemic.
-Whether it is an employee fundraising drive, or you have a retail chain that can support a large-scale collection program, every little bit helps.
+Whether it is an employee fundraising drive, or you have a retail chain that can support a large-scale collection program, every little In computers, the basic unit of digital information; contraction of BInary digiT. helps.